A Tragedy of Two Ambitions: Summary

-Everything seems to be going well for the Halborough family - Cornelius has been ordained and is now Vicar at Narrowbourne Joshua having taken a living elsewhere Then Cornelius comes to tell Joshua that his father has returned to England and is currently in a local gaol after being sentenced for breaking a window while drunk.
+Everything seems to be going well for the Halborough family - Cornelius has been ordained and is now Vicar at Narrowbourne Joshua having taken a living elsewhere Then Cornelius comes to tell Joshua that his father has returned to England and is currently in a local jail after being sentenced for breaking a window while drunk.
 Fortunately the local newspaper has misspelled his surname.
 Rosa is not yet formally engaged to the Squire and the brothers fear that their father's inopportune return will ruin everything just when Mrs Fellmer has been brought round to approving the marriage.
-They decide to go to the town where there father is imprisoned and meet him after he is released from gaol in an attempt to persuade him to go away again.
+They decide to go to the town where there father is imprisoned and meet him after he is released from jail in an attempt to persuade him to go away again.
 The day before his release date the father has written to Cornelius stating his intention of coming to Narrowbourne to visit his daughter who he has heard will be making an advantageous marriage.
 He asks his sons to meet him in an inn six miles away.
 However, when the brothers arrive there their father has already left, reportedly in an intoxicated state.

 The brothers hasten back to Narrowbourne and overtake their father who is drunk and quarrelsome.
 He tricks Joshua into drinking some raw spirits from a flask and taunts Joshua about having been illegitimate, his mother not having been married until after his birth, much to Joshua's mortification.
 He insists he will attend his daughter's wedding.
 He walks on ahead and falls into the weir.
 Cornelius leaps forward to rescue him but Joshua restrains him and both stand by and allow their father to drown.
 They do not say anything to anyone about what has occurred and wait for months for the body to be discovered.
 In the meantime, Rosa marries the Squire.